spacecowboy/NotePad/documents/TUTORIAL.md

 Here you can:

-* drag the indicator to see all previous version of the note.
-Only the ones that you saved
+* drag the indicator to see all previous version of the note (but only the ones that you saved)
 * press "cancel" to undo and go back
 * find a version you like, press "done", and overwrite the current note with that content